A framework for diffuseness evaluation using a tight-frame microphone array configuration: Benchmark problems for numerical simulation

 In the present study, the covariance matrix was constructed solely from the velocity components derived from the FOA signals, not only for the{\bs TF24} system but also for the {\bs Afmt} and {\bs Fibo64} configurations.
 A further dominant motivation for this choice lies in the scaling issues that inevitably arise when handling both pressure and velocity simultaneously.
 When estimating diffuseness from eigenvalues, it is desirable to ensure not only amplitude scaling, such as SN3D normalization (e.g., Eq. (\ref{eq:pressure_velocity_final})) but also detailed frequency response consistency.
 Achieving this would require measurements in a sound field that can be regarded as \emph{sufficiently diffuse} and the computation of a corresponding whitening matrix.
 To avoid this complexity, the present work primarily adopts an approach based on velocity-only metrics.

-In the {\bs TF24} system, the particle velocity components used to construct the covariance matrix $\bm{C}_{uu}$ are obtained by projecting the velocity vectors $u_{\bm{r}_i}$, measured in 12 directions, onto the global $x,\; y$, and $z$ axes.
+In the {\bs TF24} system, the pseudo-velocity components used to construct the covariance matrix $\bm{C}_{uu}$ are obtained by projecting the vectors $u_{\bm{r}_i}$, measured in 12 directions, onto the global $x,\; y$, and $z$ axes.
 This projection is performed by multiplying each directional component by the corresponding direction vector $\bm{R}$ as,

-where $\bm{u}_{\bm{r}} = \left [ u_{\bm{r}_1} u_{\bm{r}_2} \cdots u_{\bm{r}_{12}} \right ]^{\! \top}$.
+where $\widehat{\bm{u}}_{\bm{r}} = \left [ \widehat{u}_{\bm{r}_1} \widehat{u}_{\bm{r}_2} \cdots \widehat{u}_{\bm{r}_{12}} \right ]^{\! \top}$.

 Let the eigenvalues of Eq.~(\ref{eq:CovU}) be $\lambda_1 \ge \lambda_2 \ge \lambda_3$.
 From these eigenvalues, several indices can be derived.
 In this paper, the following two diffuseness indices are calculated and examined: